 Though the hair at the tip is much older and therefore weakest, using hot tools, coloring, over manipulation of hair, hush Chemicals, and whether conditions, etc. can further increase damage resulting into split ends.
 If we wait longer, the splits may progress all the way up to the shaft.
 So whether we want it or not, somehow all of us will have to get rid of split ends at least every 8-10 weeks to maintain shape and minimize further damage.

-Below are 5 steps of how I trim split ends on my own hair.
+Below are 5 steps and a video of how I trim split ends on my own hair.

 Step 1.
 Section Hair